-- 16. Require the state to make personal information available to third parties and authorized public agencies to provide services in support of the pilot, but only to the extent necessary to perform the functions of the pilot. - 17.
-Require account manager compliance with the privacy policy from participant enrollment through wrap up of the pilot project. - 18.
-Specifically identify by name and contact information the state agencies and private sector account managers obligated to comply with the privacy policy. - 19.
-Consider incorporating lessons learned from the Draft 2021 Caltrans Data Security Audit Report into the SB 339 pilot.
+- 1. Require the state to make personal information available to third parties and authorized public agencies to provide services in support of the pilot but limit the use of that data to functions needed to carry out the pilot project. - 2.
+Require account manager compliance with the privacy policy from participant enrollment through wrap-up of the pilot project. - 3.
+Specifically identify by name and contact information the state agencies and private sector account managers obligated to comply with the privacy policy.

+4. Consider incorporating lessons learned from the Draft 2021 Caltrans Data Security Audit Report into the SB 339 pilot.
 This is an internal Caltrans document and therefore cannot be included in this report.
 This document includes suggestions for software and hardware safety measures, and suggestions for data sharing safety measures.